fakedrtom/SVAFotate/README.md

 Overview
 =========================
-Annotate a (lumpy) SV VCF with various AFs from CCDG and/or gnomAD with a simple command line tool.
-This will add to the INFO field new categories corresponding to the maximum AF frequency found for SVs from CCDG and/or gnomAD that overlap a given SV in your VCF.
+Annotate a (lumpy) SV VCF with allele frequencies (AFs) from large population SV cohorts (currently CCDG and/or gnomAD) with a simple command line tool.
+This will add to the INFO field new categories corresponding to the maximum AF frequency found for SVs from these SV datasets that overlap a given SV in your VCF.
 It will also include a field for the number (count) of overlaps between a given SV in your VCF and those found in the CCDG and/or gnomAD SV datasets.

 Installation
 ========================